Activity time: 15 minutes

 Preparation for Activity

-- Write “Southside Constraints and Needs” on a sheet of newsprint, and post.
+- Write “Southside Constraints and Needs” or “Eastside Constraints and Needs” on a sheet of newsprint, and post.

-- Read Handout 1, The Southside Neighborhood Case, and copy the handout for all participants.
+- If you are using Handout 1, The Southside Neighborhood Case, and make copies for all participants.

 Description of Activity

-Let’s move from thinking about individuals to considering economic constraints and needs that affect a whole community, creating a complex, interdependent system can be resistant to fixes that focus on just one aspect of a problem.
+Let’s move from thinking about individuals to considering economic constraints and needs that affect a whole community.
+These constraints often create a complex, interdependent system that can be resistant to fixes that focus on just one aspect of a problem.

 Share the contents of Leader Resource 1, Seeking Out Root Causes.

 Show the video or distribute Handout 1, The Southside Neighborhood Case, and ask participants to read it.
 Then, brainstorm a list of the economic needs and constraints in the case study and capture them on the newsprint sheet you have posted.
 Ask:

 Which issues are connected, and how?

 Guide the group to name direct and indirect causes, influencing factors, or related issues.